Feature: #109080 - Unified RateLimiterFactory with admin overrides

 Example limiter ID for Extbase action

-The limiter ID for an Extbase action which uses the
+The limiter ID for an Extbase action with the

 #

-attribute is constructed using the "slugified" classname and the
+attribute is constructed using the "slugified" class name and the action

 namespace Vendor\MyExtension\Controller;